 During his appearance on Shannon Farren’s news show, Attorney Grossman noted that the following should be considered when assessing Donald Sterling or any other individual’s mental competence for managing a trust:

-- Whether the individual is successfully managing his business or his workplace responsibilities.
+- First of all, whether the individual is successfully managing his business or his workplace responsibilities.

-- Whether the individual is making reasonable business decisions.
+- Furthermore, whether the individual is making reasonable business decisions.

-- Whether the individual is able to stay focused at work.
+- Additionally, whether the individual is able to stay focused at work.

 - Whether the individual raises normal business-related questions during the purchase or sale of real estate.

-- Whether the individual engages in good follow-up during business transactions.
+- Also, whether the individual engages in good follow-up during business transactions.

-- Whether the individual makes reasonable demands during business transactions.
+- Lastly, whether the individual makes reasonable demands during business transactions.

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307